Surgical Assessments

 Application

-Physician (first or second assessor) submits an application for coverage.
+Physician (first or second assessor) submits an application to Alberta Health.

 Step 4